demisto/content/Packs/FeedPlainText/Integrations/FeedPlainText/FeedPlainText_description.md

+## Plain Text Feed Integration

-Fetch indicators from a CSV feed.
-The integration allows a great amount of user configuration to support different types of CSV feeds.
+Fetch indicators from a plain text feed.
+The integration allows a great amount of user configuration to support different types of plain text feeds.

+## Configuration

 * **Server URL** - URL of the feed.
 * **Indicator Type** - The type of indicators in the feed.